December 8, 1925 – January 13, 2013

-A new gravestone was added.
-On this occasion several friends and family were gathered to dedicate the stone.
-Judith Michaels represented the South Central Texas Region of JASNA and gave the following remarks.
+On January 28, 2014, a new gravestone was placed.
+On this occasion, several friends and family were gathered to dedicate the stone.
+Judith Michaels represented the South Central Texas Region of JASNA and gave the following remarks:

-a) Reading and discussing a JA novel at each mtg in March, June, September, and December;
+a) Reading and discussing a Jane Austen novel at each meeting in March, June, September, and December;

-b) Celebrating annual events = the Box Hill Picnic with strawberries in late spring and the Jane Austen’s December birthday luncheon with regency-inspired foods;
+b) Celebrating annual events: the Box Hill Picnic with strawberries in late Spring and Jane Austen’s December birthday luncheon with Regency-inspired foods;

 c) Delegating co-leadership of each meeting to alternating members who present a themed paper or an entertaining skit to reveal Jane Austen’s life, era, or characters in greater nuance;

 d) Ending the meeting with lightly competitive group quizzes of five questions each, altogether twenty-five questions.
-Participants in the winning group with most quiz points compete with each other to draw the highest numbered paper from a basket for the Grand Prize, a Jane Austen-related book or an piece of memorabilia.
-Participants in the unfortunately, but still brilliant, low-point group compete with each other to draw the lowest numbered paper from a basket for the second Grand Prize.
+Participants in the winning group with the most quiz points compete with each other to draw the highest numbered paper from a basket for the Grand Prize – a Jane Austen-related book or a piece of memorabilia.
+Participants in the unfortunately, but still brilliant, low-point group compete with each other to draw the lowest numbered paper from a basket for second prize.